On-line Pick-Freeze Mirror algorithm for Sensitity Analysis: Constrained variational characterization of Sobol' indices

-A now-standard approach for global sensitivity analysis relies on the computation of Sobol' indices, a technique introduced in \cite{pearson1915partial} and later popularized by \cite{sobol2001global}.
-These indices are particularly suitable when the numerical code returns a real-valued output, denoted by $Y$.
-In this section, we recall some key elements of global sensitivity analysis, which may be skipped by readers already familiar with the topic.
+{ \paragraph{Sobol' indices} A now-standard approach for global sensitivity analysis relies on the computation of Sobol' indices, a technique introduced in \cite{pearson1915partial} and later popularized by \cite{sobol2001global}.
+These indices are particularly suitable when the numerical code returns a real-valued output, denoted by $Y$.}

-Using the ANOVA-Hoeffding decomposition of the variance (see \textit{e.g.} \cite{Hoeffding48,efronstein}), the objective of Sobol' indices is to compare the conditional variance of $Y$, when fixing the values of a subset of variables $(X^i, i \in u)$, to the total variance of $Y$
+{Using the ANOVA-Hoeffding decomposition of the variance (see \textit{e.g.} \cite{Hoeffding48,Sobol1969,efronstein}), the objective of Sobol' indices is to compare the conditional variance of $Y$, when fixing the values of a subset of variables $(X^i, i \in u)$, to the total variance of $Y$

-We shall observe that $V_\emptyset= \Var(\E[Y]) = 0$, regardless the distribution of the inputs $X$, so that $V_\emptyset$ is always zero and does not need any estimation procedure.\\ The Sobol' $\Sb=(S^*_u)_{u\in \Ups}$ and closed Sobol' $\mathbf{\Sc}=(\Sc_u)_{u\in \Ups}$ indices with respect to $(X^i,i\in u)$ are defined by:
+We shall observe that $V_\emptyset= \Var(\E[Y]) = 0$, regardless the distribution of the inputs $X$, so that $V_\emptyset$ is always zero and does not need any estimation procedure.
+The Sobol' $\Sb=(S^*_u)_{u\in \Ups}$ and closed Sobol' $\mathbf{\Sc}=(\Sc_u)_{u\in \Ups}$ indices with respect to $(X^i,i\in u)$ are defined by:

-Dividing both sides of \eqref{eq:Hoeff} by $\Var(Y)$, we observe that $\Sb$ belongs to the simplex of discrete probability distributions over subsets defined by: Moreover, we also deduce from Equation \eqref{eq:Hoeff} that Sobol' and closed Sobol' indices are linked through a a linear transformation.
-Using an indexation with subsets of $\Ups$ (see Appendix \ref{app:spectre-M} for more details), a square matrix $\Mb$, triangular with diagonal terms equal to 1 exists such that:
+{\paragraph{Simplex $\Delta_q$} Dividing both sides of \eqref{eq:Hoeff} by $\Var(Y)$, we observe that $\Sb$ belongs to the simplex of discrete probability distributions over subsets defined by: Moreover, we also deduce from Equation \eqref{eq:Hoeff} that Sobol' and closed Sobol' indices are linked through a linear transformation (see Appendix \ref{app:spectre-M} for more details).
+Hence, we have:

 Finally, the matrix $\Mb$ can be inverted using the Rota–Möbius inversion formula \cite{rot64}, thus